evrythng/reactor-rules/README.md

 1. Open the [Dashboard](https://dashboard.evrythng.com) and create a project and application.
 2. Paste `main.js` into the application's Reactor script field.
-3. Click 'Show dependencies' and set the `dependencies` in `package.json`.
+3. Click 'Show dependencies' and set the `dependencies` to those in `package.json`.
-5. Save the new script with the 'Update' button.
+4. Save the new script with the 'Update' button.

 ## Configuration